 - 1. Items with provocative or drug-related pictures or slogans will not be permitted.
 Items advertising alcoholic beverages or tobacco products will not be permitted.
 Racist or obscene slogans or emblems will not be permitted. - 2.
 Any clothes (including but not limited to tube tops, bare midriff or half shirts, halter-type and see-through blouses, visible sports bras, muscle shirts or mesh shirts) that expose skin on the torso will not be permitted. - 3.
 All clothing should cover undergarments (including straps). - 4.
 Shoes must be worn at all times.
 No bare feet or house shoes will be permitted. - 5.
 Students are not permitted to wear hats, hoodies, bandanas, or other similar headwear while in the school building. - 6.
 Dark glasses, other than prescription glasses, may not be worn in the building. - 7.
 Nose rings, tongue rings, or any visible body piercing jewelry may not be worn.
 Male students may wear ear studs.
 Students may wear a clear "spacer" in order to keep a piercing from closing. - 8.
 Inappropriate tattoos are not permitted and must be covered. - 9.
 Any dress, clothing, or jewelry that represent a gang or is a recognized gang symbol will not be allowed. - 10.
 Belts are to be worn with pants that fit loosely.
 All pants are to be worn at the waist.
-No sagging allowed.
+No "sagging" garments allowed.
 Undergarments should never be visible. - 11.
-Pants, shorts, skirts, etc. shall not have holes or tears above fingertip length.
-Large holes below fingertip length can be prohibited under administrator's discretion. - 12.
-Shorts and dresses must come to mid-thigh or at fingertip length with relaxed shoulders.
-If a student is wearing spandex or leggings, they must have a top or dress that meets the same standards for shorts and dresses. - 13.
-Leggings/Yoga type stretch pants/skintight shorts can only be worn under shorts or skirts that meet the standard length requirement outlined in the dress code or with a shirt that is fingertip length when the arms are held at the side. - 14.
+Pants, shorts, skirts, must cover undergarments at all times.
+Any tears, rips, ragged edges, and/or holes must be below the buttocks and pelvic region at all times. - 12.
+Shorts, including athletic shorts, and dresses must cover the buttocks and pelvic region at all times.
+Shorts must be visible when wearing longer shirts. - 13.
+If leggings, spandex, bike shorts, or any other form-fitting pants are worn, the buttocks and pelvic region must be covered at all times by a dress, shirt, shorts, or skirt. - 14.
 The following items of clothing are not permitted; - a.
 Pajama type clothes of any kind. - b.
 Costumes, including decorative masks and face paint.
 Special "dress-up" days as scheduled by the campus principal may be permitted. - c.
 Blankets are not permitted in the classroom or hallways.